CodeCritic-StemLink/codecritic/docs/team-guide.md

 **Files you own:** `backend/src/routes/submissions.ts`, and any validation helpers.

-### Osini: identity, ranking, deployment
+### Osini: everything that blocks other people

+The rule we agreed: **anything that blocks somebody else is Osini's job**, so the other three never sit waiting.

+1. **The seed script**, `backend/prisma/seed.ts`.
+Done, because without data everyone else is building against an empty screen.
-1. `POST /users/sync`, which creates our `User` row the first time a Clerk identity appears.
+2. `POST /users/sync`, which creates our `User` row the first time a Clerk identity appears.
 This is the gap between "signed in with Clerk" and "exists in our database", and nothing on the site works for a logged in user until it is closed.
+Aaysha is blocked on this.
-2. The ranking engine, Feature 01, written as its own module at `backend/src/lib/ranking.ts` so Andrew's route can call it without either of you waiting for the other.
+3. The ranking engine, Feature 01, written as its own module at `backend/src/lib/ranking.ts` so Andrew's route can call it without either of you waiting for the other.
-3. `GET /submissions`, the feed, using that module.
+4. `GET /submissions`, the feed, using that module.
-4. Deployment, section 11.
+5. Deployment, section 11.
-5. Keeping the documents in `docs/` true as things change.
+6. Keeping the documents in `docs/` true as things change.

-**Files you own:** `backend/src/lib/ranking.ts`, the feed route, the sync route, `docs/`.
+**Files you own:** `backend/prisma/seed.ts`, `backend/src/lib/ranking.ts`, the feed route, the sync route, `docs/`.

 ### Aaysha: the entire front end